Keeping your business healthy and stress-free

 This will help you identify your biggest liabilities, so you can manage risks better.
 If a certain customer is responsible for 60% of your earnings, you're in serious trouble because you'll spend so much time servicing them that you won't have the time to find other customers and diversify risk.

 When most of your billable hours depend on one customer, you're in a very risky situation.
 You might need to make subpar business decisions because the customer holds all the bargaining chips.
-And customers know it - they know how much power they have over you and they use it.
+And customers know this - they know how much power they have over you and they use it.

 And it's just a matter of time when they'll leave, and you'll crumble - unless you do something about it now.

 You have to find a workaround, or otherwise you risk too much.
 Diversify your customer list and focus on bringing new, more profitable customers instead of letting existing ones impose tighter and tighter deadlines and lowballing your rates.

 Note: a small customer that pays on time is always better than a big customer who you need to chase for payments.
-Stable and healthy cash-flow is the lifeblood of every business that’s more important than anyone realizes.
+Stable and healthy cash-flow is the lifeblood of every business.

 Profitability Analysis: Qualitative KPIs